-In 2022, the Hay River experienced unusually high-water levels, resulting in increased sediment being deposited in the Hay River Harbour and Great Slave Lake at the river outfall.
-The sediment, which has not been regularly maintained since 1997, has begun to fill the Dredge Areas.
-This has caused an emergency scenario, since the shallow water in the navigation channel poses a risk to boats (i.e., sea barge, Coast Guard, fishing, and recreational vessels) getting stuck in the sediment deposit and not being able to enter or exit the Hay River Harbour.
-Removing sediment so that boats can travel along the navigation channel.
-If boats cannot enter or exit the harbour, the supply for essential goods, and fuel for power and heat could be interrupted for up to 12 communities who rely on the sea barge system.
+In 2022, the Hay River experienced unusually high water levels, resulting in increased sediment being deposited in the Hay River Harbour and Great Slave Lake at the river outfall.
+The sediment, which had not been regularly maintained (removed) since 1997, had begun to fill the navigation channel.
+This has caused an emergency scenario, since the shallow water in the navigation channel poses a risk to vessels (i.e., MTS barges, Coast Guard, fishing, and recreational vessels) getting stuck in the sediment and not being able to enter or exit the Hay River Harbour.
+The goal of the dredging project is to remove the accumulated sediment so that marine users can travel along the navigation channel.
+If vessels cannot enter or exit the harbour, the supply for essential goods, including fuel for power and heat could be interrupted for up to 12 communities who rely on the barging system.
+The problem was further exacerbated by unusually low water levels in 2023, leading to limited access to the Hay River Harbour and the surrounding communities connected via Great Slave Lake.

-The GNWT-INF has proposed dredging the navigation channel to mechanically excavate a 30 m wide and 2.4 m deep navigation channel for emergency use, to be completed by local contractors in coordination with GNWT-MTS.
-The dredged material from the navigation channel would be loaded onto a barge, allowed to passively dewater, and when the barge is at capacity, the dredged material would be offloaded to haul trucks located on shore.
-The haul trucks would transfer the dredged material to GNWT-INF property on Vale Island, using a sealed truck bed to mitigate further dewatering on roads.
-The dredged material would be temporarily stored on Vale Island, contained with 1 m berms, for ongoing passive dewatering.
+The GNWT-INF has proposed dredging the navigation channel to mechanically excavate a navigation channel 30 m wide and 2.4 m deep for emergency use, to be completed by local contractors, where possible, and in coordination with GNWT - Marine Transportation Services where possible.
+The material dredged from the navigation channel would be loaded onto a barge, allowed to passively dewater, and when the barge is at capacity, the dredged material would be offloaded to haul trucks located on shore.
+The haul trucks would transfer the dredged material to temporary storage sites on Vale Island.
+The dredged material would be temporarily stored on Vale Island (contained within 1 m high berms) for ongoing passive dewatering.
 Once moved from the barge to land, the dredged material may be made available for public use (as a soil1), if appropriate, or would be transferred to a final management area.

-This emergency dredging program will include removal and temporary storage of the following estimated volumes of dredged materials:
+This emergency dredging program will include removal and temporary storage of the following estimated (project total) volume of dredged material:

-- Dredge Area A: the shipping lanes approaching the outfall to Great Slave Lake to a width of 30 m, dredging 16,000 m3; and - Dredge Area B: the three fingers in the East Channel, dredging 68,000 m3.
+Dredge Area A: the shipping lanes approaching the outfall to Great Slave Lake to a width of 30 m, dredging 16,000 m3; and